-Figure 1 shows the whole picture, including {\bf both the pre-planckian and post-planckian phases}, and the complete discrete spectrum of levels from the far past to today level.
-The universe pre- planckian phase, namely the quantum precursor phase is the setting of the physically meaningful quantum trans-planckian energies.
-In the post-planckian (semiclassical and classical) eras, {\it no} trans-planckian energies are present: only mathematically or artificially (non physical) trans-planckian energies could be generated in the present universe.
+The whole picture is described at the end of Section X including {\bf both the pre-Planckian and post-Planckian phases}, and the complete discrete spectrum of levels from the far past to today level.
+The universe pre-Planckian phase, namely the quantum precursor phase is the setting of the physically meaningful quantum trans-Planckian energies.
+In the post-Planckian (semiclassical and classical) eras, {\it no} trans-Planckian energies are present: only mathematically or artificially (non physical) trans-Planckian energies could be generated in the present universe.
+This is a direct consequence of the classical-quantum gravity dual relations Eqs (2.2), (2.3), (2.4), which apply to any physical relevant magnitude, and in the respective domains as discussed in Sec II and refs [1], [2], [3].
+The transplanckian energy domain remains in the phase of the universe totally before the Plank time $t_P$, eg in a totally quantum gravity domain, while the energies in the universe after the Planck time turn out smaller than the Planck energy (semiclassical or semiquantum gravity and classical gravity) as determined by the classical-quantum gravity duality (CQGD) relations.
 However, signals or observables from the quantum precursor phase are present in the classical and semiclassical universe, the most known being inflation and the present dark (vacuum) energy.

-Consistently, the pre-planckian phase covering $10^{-61} t_P \leq t \leq t_P$, provides too the two dual: $(+)$ and $(-)$ branches, as it must be: \be H_{n \pm} = h_P \; [\;\sqrt{2n + 1} \pm \sqrt{2n}\;] \qquad n = 0, 1, 2.... \ee \be H_{n=0} = h_P :\quad \quad \mbox{planck scale value} \ee \be H_{n +,\;\; n>>1} = h_P \; [\;2\sqrt{2\;n}\; - \;\frac{1}{2\sqrt{2 n}}\; + \;O\;(1/n^{3/2})\;]\; >> 1 \;\;\;\quad \mbox{large $n$: branch (+)} \ee \be H_{n -,\;\; n>>1} = \frac{h_P}{2 \sqrt{2\; n}}\; + \; O\; (1/n^{3/2})\; << 1 \;\;\;\quad \mbox{large $n$ : branch (-) } \ee And for the universe radius levels $L_{Hn}$: \be \quad L_{H (n=0)+} = L_{H (n=0)-} = L_{QH (n=0)} = l_P \quad \; n = 0 : \mbox {planck length} \ee \be L_{Hn +,\;\; n>>1} = l_P \; [\;2\sqrt{2\;n}\; - \;\frac{1}{2\sqrt{2 n}}\; + \;O (1/n^{3/2})\;]\; >> 1 \;\;\;\quad \mbox{ large $n$ : branch (+) } \ee \be L_{Hn-,\;\; n>>1} = \frac{l_P}{ 2 \sqrt{2\; n}}\; + \;O(1/n^{3/2})\; << 1 \quad \;\;\; \mbox{large $n$ : branch (-)} \ee
+Consistently, the pre-Planckian phase covering $10^{-61} t_P \leq t \leq t_P$, provides too the two dual: $(+)$ and $(-)$ branches, as it must be: \be H_{n \pm} = h_P \; [\;\sqrt{2n + 1} \pm \sqrt{2n}\;] \qquad n = 0, 1, 2.... \ee \be H_{n=0} = h_P :\quad \quad \mbox{Planck scale value} \ee \be H_{n +,\;\; n>>1} = h_P \; [\;2\sqrt{2\;n}\; - \;\frac{1}{2\sqrt{2 n}}\; + \;O\;(1/n^{3/2})\;]\; >> 1 \;\;\;\quad \mbox{large $n$: branch (+)} \ee \be H_{n -,\;\; n>>1} = \frac{h_P}{2 \sqrt{2\; n}}\; + \; O\; (1/n^{3/2})\; << 1 \;\;\;\quad \mbox{large $n$ : branch (-) } \ee And for the universe radius levels $L_{Hn}$: \be \quad L_{H (n=0)+} = L_{H (n=0)-} = L_{QH (n=0)} = l_P \quad \; n = 0 : \mbox {planck length} \ee \be L_{Hn +,\;\; n>>1} = l_P \; [\;2\sqrt{2\;n}\; - \;\frac{1}{2\sqrt{2 n}}\; + \;O (1/n^{3/2})\;]\; >> 1 \;\;\;\quad \mbox{ large $n$ : branch (+) } \ee \be L_{Hn-,\;\; n>>1} = \frac{l_P}{ 2 \sqrt{2\; n}}\; + \;O(1/n^{3/2})\; << 1 \quad \;\;\; \mbox{large $n$ : branch (-)} \ee

 The same expressions hold for the mass levels $M_{Hn} (\pm)$; the vacuum levels $\Lambda_n (\pm)$ and the gravitational entropy $S_n (\pm)$ levels follow from them.